edelstone/edelstone.github.io/README.md

  - **Browser:** Chrome

 ## Media I consume 📚
- - **Music:** I primarily listen to music on Google Play Music mixed with some ambient backgrounds from [A Soft Murmur](http://asoftmurmur.com/) or [Generative.fm](https://generative.fm/).
+ - **Music:** I primarily listen to music on YouTube Music mixed with some ambient backgrounds from [A Soft Murmur](http://asoftmurmur.com/) or [Generative.fm](https://generative.fm/).
 It's real nice for getting into a flow.
 My listening stats are on [Last.fm](http://www.last.fm/user/tsanzer).
  - **Podcasts:** I use the Overcast app primarily; it's not perfect but it's the best I've found for iOS.
-My favorite shows lately are EconTalk, Intelligence Squared, and The Fifth Column.
+My favorite shows lately are EconTalk and The Fifth Column.
  - **Reading:** I finish an audio book about once a week; mostly non-fiction stuff.
-I usually scan headlines on Google or Reddit News, and generally avoid social media, because it's terrible.
+I usually scan headlines on Google News or AllSides, and generally avoid social media, because it's terrible.
- - **TV:** Some of my favorite series (living or dead) are 30 for 30, Eastbound and Down, Futurama, The IT Crowd, Seinfeld, and Community.
+ - **TV:** Some of my favorite shows are 30 for 30, Eastbound and Down, Futurama, The IT Crowd, Seinfeld, and Community.

 ## Interesting tidbits 🤔
- - I recently lost 75 pounds, and then promptly gained almost all of it back.
-I plan to lose it all again.
+ - I recently lost 75 pounds, and then promptly gained all of it back.
+I'm currently plan losing it all again.
  - I watch *a lot* of movies.
  - I lived in Israel for a couple years.
  - [I visit National Parks often](https://drive.google.com/open?id=18UmsEMmCnD-Nw_pzG3fmYnuURfY&usp=sharing).
 My favorite park (so far) is Sequoia, with Great Basin as a close second.